 Imagine this.
-Fifty years ago, you are the mother of two young boys.
+Fifty five years ago, you are the mother of two young boys.
 Both children have muscular dystrophy.
 Your husband, unable to cope, has abandoned you all.
 You have no money, no resources, nowhere to turn.
 You are desperate.

 Lifeline 4 Kids helps such distressed families.
 The charity has worked tirelessly to help children regardless of race, creed or colour who have problems and are aged from birth to eighteen.

 Sixty years on, the same philosophy drives our volunteers.
 All money raised goes to help the children.
 Lifeline 4 Kids receives no government funding, has no employees, minimal expenses, no office rent or administrative costs.
 Members pay all their own expenses.
 Meeting in each other's homes, they read and approve appeals and allocate investigations.
 Fundraising goes on continuously.

 Cash grants are never awarded.
 Instead the charity supplies the help needed.
 Many millions of pounds have been used to buy equipment for hospitals and homes, purpose built wheelchairs and specialty aids.
 A hoist may be installed to facilitate getting a heavy child into a bath, an adjustable lifting and turning bed provided to give a teenager independence.
 Any project to improve the quality of life for children born with, or who have acquired a handicap or disability, can be undertaken.

 David was a 13-year-old boy without arms or legs whose mother had taken thalidomide.
 He needed a special wheelchair.
 Over the past thirty years he has lived a good life and become a valued friend.